COMPETITIONS

 There are different events for each competition which are divided up by grade (belt) and by weight/height category.
 These events include: Patterns, Sparring and Destruction (Board-breaking).
 Many of these events can also be entered in a separate "teams" category too.

-HOW DOES COMPETITION SPARRING WORK?
+COMPETITION SPARRING

 In competitions, there are two main kinds of sparring.
 Point-Stop and Continuous.